awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environmentmgmt-updates-immutable.md

     RollingUpdateType: Immutable
 ```

-The following example enables immutable updates for both configuration changes and deployments:
+The following example enables immutable updates for both configuration changes and deployments\.

 **Example \.ebextensions/immutable\-all\.config**